-The first portion of financial need, after merit-based aid, is usually met with aid in the form of self-help.
+The first portion of financial need, after merit-based aid, is usually met with aid in the form of "self-help".
+This is the way the student invests in themselves through the federal subsidized student loan and/or work study.
 In some cases, self-help is reduced because of outside scholarships or a student income contribution greater than the usual expected level.